 When completed, Click Next.

-Step 4-A: Update existing Contacts - Our first option, if you have this option checked, “a contact with the same email address already exists in Cliently, it will update the contact/company fields with data from the import file.
-If this option is NOT checked, existing contacts will be skipped (not updated).
+Step 4-A: Update existing Contacts - If you have this option checked, any contact with an email address that already exists in Cliently will be updated with the data from the imported file.
+This includes their contact fields as well as their company fields.
+If this option is NOT checked, existing contacts and their associated data will NOT be updated.

 Step 4-B: Pipelines and Stages - You can choose which “Pipeline” the contacts will be imported to.
 By Default, “Pipeline 1” will be selected, however you can select any Pipeline you have inside of your account.

-Next, you can assign “Stage”, by default “New Lead” is selected, however you can change this to any Stage you see fit.
+Next, you can assign “Stage”.
+By default “New Lead” is selected.
+However, you can change this to any Stage you see fit within your chosen Pipeline.

-Step 4-E: Start Immediately or Start on….
-If you selected the option above in Step 4-C, you can choose when you want the flow to begin.
-Do you want to start Immediately or do you want to choose a specific date and time?
-Select your option; once ready, click on the blue “Import” button to begin.
+Step 5: When would you like your flow actions to Schedule?
+Schedule Immediately or Schedule on (set a specific start date and time)… If you have selected the option above, in Step 4-C, you can now choose when you want the flow to be queued to start.
+Would you like for it to be queued Immediately or do you want to choose a specific date and time in the future?